supertokens/blog/content/how-we-cut-our-aws-costs/index.md

 ![SuperTokens Deployment process](./supertokens-deployment-process.png)

-SuperTokens allow users to use the SuperTokens SAAS service in two modes: development and production.
+SuperTokens allows users to use the SuperTokens SAAS service in two modes: development and production.
 Here’s the breakdown of each:

 **Development Mode:**
-The Development mode runs on an *EC2 T3.small* instance.
-To maximize resource utilization, we deploy up to seven development core instances on the same *T3.small* instance.
-This configuration results in a remarkably swift setup for new development cores, typically taking a mere 15-20 seconds and is suitable for testing purposes.
+The Development mode used to run on an *EC2 T3.small* instance.
+To maximize resource utilization, we would deploy up to seven development core instances on the same *T3.small* instance.
+This configuration resulted in a remarkably swift setup for new development cores, typically taking a mere 15-20 seconds and was suitable for testing purposes.

 **Production mode:**
-In contrast, production mode follows a different deployment strategy.
-Each production mode deployment is hosted on a dedicated *EC2 T2.micro* instance.
-This means that when a new production SuperTokens core instance needs to be created, a fresh *T2.micro* instance is spun up, and docker is installed on it using System Manager.
-Consequently, this process requires additional time compared to the development mode, with an average deployment time of around 4-5 minutes.
+In contrast, the production mode followed a different deployment strategy.
+Each production mode deployment was hosted on a dedicated *EC2 T2.micro* instance.
+This meant that when a new production SuperTokens core instance had to be created, a fresh *T2.micro* instance was spun up, and docker was installed using System Manager.
+Consequently, this process required additional time when compared to the development mode, with an average deployment time of around 4-5 minutes.

 For example, if 7 users were to sign up for SuperTokens, it would look like the following: